-17.3 Hardware setup
+23.3 Hardware setup

-For the QT setup, you require the following hardware:
+For the QT setup, following hardware are required:

 - 1. Monitor that supports DP interface.
-Make sure it supports 1080P format, otherwise you need to adjust the parameters in uboot. - 2.
+Make sure it supports 1080P format, otherwise the parameters in uboot should be adjusted. - 2.
 Cable matters DisplayPort to DisplayPort (DP to DP Cable)